Nancy Bennett, Senior Program Manager

-David Carroll, Executive Director
+David Carroll, Executive Director & Founder

-David Carroll is a nationally recognized expert on the standards and methods for the delivery of right to counsel services, with more than 15 years of providing technical assistance to policymakers at the federal, state and local levels.
+David Carroll is a nationally recognized expert on the standards and methods for the delivery of right to counsel services, with more than 20 years of providing technical assistance to policymakers at the federal, state and local levels.
 He has led numerous research and evaluation projects, authored several papers and reports, and has testified on right to counsel issues before a number of state legislatures and the U.S. Congress.
 His work has brought him to all but two of the nation’s 50 states.

-Jon Mosher, Deputy Director
+Aditi Goel, Deputy Director

-Phyllis Mann, Senior Counsel
+Phyllis Mann, Senior Program Manager

-Phyllis Mann has 22 years and counting of experience in criminal defense and its surrounding concerns, after earning her J.D. from Southern Methodist University.
+Phyllis Mann has over 25 years and counting of experience in criminal defense and its surrounding concerns, after earning her J.D. from Southern Methodist University.
 Since retiring from her private practice in the state and federal courts of Louisiana, Mann has focused her research, writing, and consulting on how our country can improve the quality and effectiveness of representation for people charged with crimes who cannot afford a private attorney.
 She has worked with Sixth Amendment Center staff for many years in evaluating indigent defense systems in and across jurisdictions from the east coast to the west, prior to joining our staff in 2015.
 Now living in her home state of Texas, in her spare time Mann is an omnivorous reader and enjoys getting out on a bicycle when the southern heat allows.